(updated Jan. 25, 2014)

 Gene Randall’s career includes decades as an award winning network television journalist, a span of years when he covered history-making events in the United States and around the world.
 From Washington to Moscow to Berlin, from Warsaw to Valdez, Alaska, from the campaign trail, he never missed a beat.

-The past few years have brought a wide variety of Media Training clients Gene’s way.
+Recent years have brought a wide variety of Media Training clients Gene’s way.
 Business leaders and others see his work as extremely cost-effective in dramatically upgrading their media-readiness.
 (Please see the Media Training and Endorsements pages).

 In San Francisco, Gene skillfully handled the North American meeting of the COLAS Group, world leader in road construction and maintenance.
 Using a proven TV talk-show format, he anchored a three-hour workshop promoting COLAS’ commitment to a culture of continuous improvement and the need for its companies to embrace the concept of change to drive future growth and profitability.